bookofproofs/bookofproofs.github.io/_sources/history/19th-century/betti.md

 * Betti's errors appear to relate to normal subgroups of groups and he makes the false assumption that (in modern terms) every extension splits.
 * We have already mentioned above that Riemann visited Betti in Pisa in 1863.
 * Influenced by discussions with his friend Riemann, Betti was inspired to do important work in theoretical physics, in particular in potential theory and elasticity.
-* In fact this change of direction by Betti towards mathematical physics led to him substituting chairs at Pisa in 1870 as we remarked above.
+* This change of direction by Betti towards mathematical physics led to him substituting chairs at Pisa in 1870 as we remarked above.
 * Dini, who Betti had taught earlier, was appointed to fill his chair of analysis and higher geometry.
-* Let us look in a little more detail at Betti's work on mathematical physics and in particular on elasticity.
 * In his work on capillarity, 'Memoria sopra la teoria della capillarità' Ⓣ(Memoir on the theory of capillaries) published in the 'Annali delle Università toscane (Pisa)', Betti assumes bodies as formed by molecules which attract each other at short distance and repel at very short distance, and which do not practically interact at larger, but still very short distances.
 * In his memoirs 'La teorica delle forze che agiscono secondo la legge di Newton e sue applicazioni all'elettrostatica' on Newtonian forces, Betti declared his Newtonian ideaology.
 * Betti changed his attitude in his second memoir on capillarity, 'Teoria della capillarità' published in 'Nuovo Cimento', by giving the potential an energetic meaning and a founding role, on the basis of William Thomson's studies.